 We may acquire a vacant lot in order to construct a new building or invest in a special-purpose company that engages in real estate development in accordance with the investment policy set out in the Articles of Incorporation.
 In addition to the above, we may be involved in development projects by participating as a partner in urban redevelopment projects based on the Urban Renewal Act (Act No. 38 of 1969, as amended), or by other means.
-In such cases, unlike acquisitions based on a sales and purchase agreement regarding developed property, the Investment Corporation may not be able to acquire the property as set out in the agreement due to delay in, change to or cancellation of the development (development risk, permit approval risk, inauguration risk, tenant risk, price fluctuation risk, risk of interest rate fluctuation during development, and large natural disaster risk).
+In such cases, unlike acquisitions based on a sales and purchase agreement regarding developed property, the Investment Corporation may not be able to acquire the property as set out in the agreement due to delay in, change to or cancellation of the development due to various causes and may bear various risks associated with other real estate development (development risk, permit approval risk, inauguration risk, tenant risk, price fluctuation risk, risk of interest rate fluctuation during development, and large natural disaster risk).
 Even if the agreements cover to eliminate or reduce these risks, no assurances can be given that it is sufficient.
 As a result, revenue from the property under development may be substantially lower than the Investment Corporation's expectations, revenue may not be generated at the scheduled time, or revenue may not be generated at all, or the Investment Corporation may incur unexpected costs, damage or loss.
 This would materially and adversely affect the Investment Corporation's revenue.